 Not more than thirty (30) Semester Hours of credit may be earned by examination.

-Transfer credits based on CLEP scores will be accepted if the scores meet Bethune-Cookman University’s standards for minimum required score.
+Transfer credits based on CLEP scores will be accepted if the scores meet Bethune-Cookman University’s standards for a minimum required score.

-Refer to the “Credit-by-Examination Policy for CLEP Examinations” for awarding of credit in applicable subject areas based on test score(s) [Student is to receive “What Your CLEP Score Means” by the College Board at conclusion of exam(s).]
+Refer to the “Credit-by-Examination Policy for CLEP Examinations” for awarding of credit in applicable subject areas based on test score(s) [Student is to receive “What Your CLEP Score Means” by the College Board at the conclusion of an exam(s).]